pagkly/Zed/Investopedia4/W-8 Forms.md

 All versions of Form W-8BEN-E are available on the IRS website.5

 As with foreign persons who receive certain types of income, the money generated by foreign businesses is typically withheld at a 30% rate by the payer or withholding agent in the United States.
-However, the form allows the foreign business to claim a reduction in taxes if its country of residence has a tax treaty with the United States.
+However, the form allows the foreign business to claim a reduction in taxes if its country of residence has a [[Tax Treaty|tax treaty]] with the United States.

 Non-U.S. businesses must provide the Form W-8BEN-E for the same sources of income that would require an individual to file a Form W-8BEN.
-Foreign entities that do not provide an accurate W-8BEN-E when required to do so will typically have to pay the full 30% tax rate.2
+Foreign entities that do not provide an accurate W-8BEN-E when required to do so [[Will|will]] typically have to pay the full 30% tax rate.2

 ## Form W-8ECI